The first step in our design & remodeling process is a meeting at the showroom between you and one of our accomplished project designers.

 Signature Kitchens Additions & Baths does not compromise on quality.
 We provide a two-year warranty on all workmanship and pass all manufacturer warranties directly to you.
 We are certain that your newly designed space will provide you with a lifetime of satisfaction.

 Good design requires an investment of time; both your time and your designer’s time.
-In order for your designer to invest that time, especially the conceptual drawing time, a retainer agreement is entered into at the end of the first or second meeting.
+In order for your designer to invest the time in a thoughtful way especially during the conceptual drawing phase a retainer agreement is entered into.

 Design Retainer Fees are based upon project size and complexity.
 Typical Design Retainers based upon project size are: